Study level

 Description

 Fluid mechanics is a fundamental tool for the sciences of the Universe: from the Earth and giant planets to stars, accretion disks and the interstellar medium, it is an essential approach for studying astrophysical objects.
-The "Fluid Dynamics in Astrophysics and Cosmology" course is a deepening of the "Hydrodynamics" course organized around 3 central themes in astrophysics: rotating fluids, thermal convection, and magnetohydrodynamics.
+The "Fluid Dynamics in Astrophysics and Cosmology" course is an extension of the "Hydrodynamics" course, organized around 3 central themes in astrophysics: rotating fluids, thermal convection and magnetohydrodynamics.

 Objectives